ark-lang/ark-docs/REFERENCE.md

 Both comment types have special variations for [documentation comments](#documentation-comments).

 Comments cannot be nested.

+## Modules
+Ark treats every file as a module, where the name of the module is the name of the file.
+This means that there are a few guidelines that should be followed to make programming Ark easier for you.

+### Module Naming
+Modules should be in lower case, and preferably a single word.
+However, if you must have a module that is two words -- or more -- they should be separated with underscores.
+For instance, `module_name`.

+### Using Modules
+Say you have a module A and B, you want to use module B's children, you would `use` a module, which then means you can explicitly use a function from the B module.
+To access the children of the module, you would use the scope operator `::`.
+First you specify the module, so in our case `B`, followed by the scope operator `::`, and the member to access from that module, so in the example below we access `foo()`.

+For instance:

+    // A
+    use B;

+    func main() {
+        B::foo();
+    }

+    // B

+    func foo() {
+        // do stuff here
+    }

 ## Primitive Types
 Ark provides various primitive types: